crajcan/the_rust_programming_language/notes.md

 let s = String::from("hello");
 ```

-`drop` is called when s goes out of scope. `drop` is the function where the implmentor of `String` can put the code to return the memory to the operating system.
+`drop` is called when s goes out of scope. `drop` is the function where the implementor of `String` can put the code to return the memory to the operating system.

 ```
 let x = 5;